 And if you have some coaching hours, counseling or therapy practice hours under your belt, you’ll know that most of your clients carry trauma at least in some way, shape or form.
 But what can you do about it?
 Allow me to share how I came to my breakthrough realization with a little trip to the past!

 Then one day, while I was already living in Scotland, I got a phone call letting me know that my mother was found unconscious at home, in very, very bad shape.
 It was just a matter of luck that someone actually got to her because her apartment was locked from the inside.
-It was a considerate neighbor who was alarmed by not having seen my mother for several days, suspected that something was wrong and managed to get in with an extra set of keys that I had left her before leaving.
-If it wasn’t for this neighbor, my mother would have died then and there, completely abandoned because she was so weakened that she didn’t even manage to call for help.
+A considerate neighbor who was alarmed by not having seen my mother for several days and suspected that something was wrong, managed to get in with an extra set of keys that I had left her before leaving.
+If it weren’t for this neighbor, my mother would have died then and there, completely abandoned because she was so weakened that she didn’t even manage to call for help.

 To say that I was shaken when I got the phone call, is an understatement.
 I was completely and utterly shocked to my core!
 When I got the news, my mother was already in an intensive care unit, but still…the thought that she could have died this lonely death without no one noticing for days or weeks left me in a state that I now know to be trauma.
 This unpleasant feeling that left me in a state of panic – scared and paralyzed by some invisible threat was new to me!

 I couldn’t fly back home right away to check on her (this was before the low-cost airlines were everywhere), but I did need an outlet for all that shock.
 I guess this would be the moment when one might want to punch something or scream at the top of their lungs or get drunk or smoke a pack of cigarettes…but for some reason, I felt drawn to go to a pharmacy.
-I didn’t know what I wanted to buy there, I just knew that’s where I needed to go…plus, I strongly felt like I needed to do something.
+I didn’t know what I wanted to buy there, I just knew that’s where I needed to go…It was the kind of feeling when you just want to be able to do something.

-But to my surprise, I could feel a huge shift in my emotions and in my overall sense of well-being right after the first dose.
+But to my surprise, I could feel a huge shift in my emotional state and in my overall sense of well-being right after the first dose.
 Almost instantly, all the tension left my body.
-Not only was the shock regarding my poor mother gone and I felt calm and resourceful to actually think about how to help her best BUT… I felt as though I was transported into the 18-year version of me.
+The shock regarding my poor mother was gone and I felt calm and resourceful to actually think about how to help her best.
+AND, to my utter surprise… I felt as though I was transported into the 18-year version of me (I was 29 at the time).
 In that very moment, I felt like I used to feel back then – hopeful, optimistic, like life wasn’t a catastrophe waiting to be unleashed at any time.
 I felt like all obstacles were surmountable and I had this sense that all was well in my world.

 Looking at this experience in retrospect, I now know that the reason why I felt this way, out of the blue, is because, for one reason or another, at that moment, my system got detraumatized.
 Thanks to those Bach Flower remedies or who knows, maybe a Placebo effect, my body managed to shake off the trauma and returned into its natural state of well-being.

 This was a lightbulb moment for me because I realized that this state of wellbeing, hopefulness and aliveness is how we are meant to feel.
-That these feelings are not something that should disappear with age when we “get real”, but rather something that can be cultivated and carried within us all the time because it’s how we naturally feel when trauma or big-time stress is not present in the body.
+That these feelings are not something that should disappear with age when we “get real”, but rather something that can be cultivated and carried within us all the time.
+This is how we naturally feel when trauma or big-time stress is not present in the body!

 I was mesmerized by this finding!
 If I could feel a dramatic difference like this with just a couple of drops of a flower remedy, what could be possible for my clients with the right therapeutic techniques designed to release trauma from their systems?